omari-kd/TransBorder-Freight-Data-Analysis/README.md

 Recommendations

-Deployment

-a.
-Implement the model in a real-world environment.

-b.
-Monitor its performance and make improvements if needed.

 ### 1. Business Understanding

 The objectives were defined below, followed by the formulation of analytic questions to guide the modelling process.